 - After exercise, showering or using intimate hygiene wipes is the only way to stop dampness – which causes mycoses in the intimate area – and calm any potential irritation caused by friction with clothes.

 - If you shower frequently, use the soap-free Gentle Cleansing Care.

-- Wash yourself using your bare hands and do not use a washcloth, which is a breeding ground for microbes.
+- Wash yourself using your bare hands and do not use a flannel, which is a breeding ground for microbes.

 - If it is not possible to take a shower, use wipes for personal hygiene.
 These are practical as they can be popped discreetly into your sports bag.